 Contact us today!

 Stark Law is one of the best legal remedies in eliminating the social virus in the healthcare system.
-It seeks to ban physician’s referrals to the patient covered by Medicare for designated health care services furnished by an entity.
+It seeks to ban the abusive practices of physicians and other health care service providers.

 As a result of the overarching healthcare predicament, the US government, as well as whistleblowers, now collaboratively works for the greater good.